o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-11-16-paid-traffic.md

 ---

+As marketers balance budgets across social media, PR, advertising, and direct email lead-generation campaigns, they're allocating more money to produce high-quality content such as whitepapers, survey reports, infographics, and blogs across a range of awareness and lead-generation campaigns.
+To get more people to view the content, companies are turning to advertising.
+In many cases, the advertising products they are buying are different from traditional advertisements used in lead generation campaigns.

 Here's a summary of data that Jordan Teicher pulled together for his [blog][teicher] on Contently.
+It gives a good overview of the common platforms that people use to increase views to content such as a blog or infographic.

 ![Costs of Content Marketing](/img/blog/2014/11/content_marketing.png)

-There are many techniques to drive traffic:
+There are many techniques to drive traffic to corporate content:

+- Public relations (PR).
+Use media placements to drive traffic to content;
 - engagement with key influencers on social and directly;
-- use media placements (PR)to drive traffic to content;
 - connect content to events, partners;
 - advertisements;
 - SEO;